 Pit Bull Nutritional Requirements

-Let’s take a look at the ideal combination of macronutrients content that Pit Bull needs for getting bigger and ripped.
+Let’s take a look at the ideal combination of macronutrient content that Pit Bull needs for getting bigger and ripped.

 Protein should make up the largest part of your Pit Bull’s diet.
 It’s an important nutrient that your Pit Bull needs for building and repairing muscles.
 Protein is also important to keep the immune system strong and develop a strong structure for the bones, joints, tendons, ligaments, and skins.
 The younger your Pit Bull the more he needs protein in his diet.
 It’s recommended that your Pit Bull’s diet should consist of at least 40-45% protein.